Teaching & Learning

 We have a designated Careers Lead and trained form tutors who liaise with Connexions to support our pupils (and their families) when making post-16 choices.
 As part of our commitment to informing our pupils of the full range of learning and training pathways on offer to them, we involve partner businesses in work placement as well as experience opportunities.

 Our Provision classes provide the highest level of support for pupils struggling with emotional regulation, social interaction, communication and behaviour management in a protected, carefully managed environment.
+Pupils with the most complex needs have a personalised timetable, Individual Progress Plans, De-escalation plans and or Sensory plans as needed.

 Extended School & After School Clubs